CAIDA/bgpstream-tma-phdschool/exercise-1-bgpreader/README.md

 ## Task 2: Rank peers based on the number of updates observed in a 1 minute window

-For this task you should use BGPReader to output the updates for all Route Views and RIPE RIS collectors for a 1 minute window of your chosing, and then pipe the output into standard unix tools (e.g., `sort`, `uniq`, etc.) to rank the peer ASes in terms of the number of updates seen from each.
-Bonus points if you separate the ranking by update type (i.e., announcements and withdrawals).
+For this task you should use BGPReader to output the updates for all Route Views and RIPE RIS collectors for a 1 minute window of your choosing, and then pipe the output into standard unix tools (e.g., `sort`, `uniq`, etc.) to rank the peer ASes in terms of the number of updates seen from each.

-Note, some ASes are peered with by multiple collectors, so you should also consider the collector name part of the "key" for uniquely identifying a peer (i.e., `collector|peer-AS`).
+_Note:_ some ASes are peered with by multiple collectors, so you should consider the collector name part of the "key" for uniquely identifying a peer.
+Additionally, some collectors peer with an AS multiple times, so you should also consider the peer IP as part of the key.
+Given this, your peer "ID" should be:
+`collector|peer-AS|peer-IP`.
+This is true any time you need to uniquely identify a peer.